 Scott Andrews, the antagonist in my romance novel, The Deception, is one of those predators.
 Handsome and charming, Scott can, and does, pass himself off as a single man.
 He presents himself as the perfect catch for a single woman looking for her soulmate.
 And, unfortunately, for the woman, she has no idea that Scott’s married.

 A mutual friend introduces Scott to leading lady Carrie, the leading lady.
 As usual, he presents himself as a single man, and he hasn’t just fooled Carrie.
 He’s also fooled their mutual friend, Allison.
-Not only does Allison believe that Scott is single, she also thinks he might be a good match for Carrie, who’s Carrie still recovering from an earlier breakup.
-Scott quickly takes advantage of her vulnerability, but she’ll soon realize things aren’t adding up.
+Not only does Allison believe that Scott is single, she also thinks he might be a good match for Carrie, who’s recovering from an earlier breakup.
+Scott quickly takes advantage of her vulnerability, but Carrie will soon realize things aren’t adding up.
 By then it will too late, and the consequences will leave her life shattered.

-Scott is inspired by someone I once knew, and by stories other women have told me.
+Scott is inspired by someone I once knew, as well as stories other women have told me.
 He may be a fictional character, but there are, unfortunately, many real life Scotts out there.
 Stay safe, ladies.